 Animal protein is so high up on our Western diet pedestal that changing food habits may seem like a very difficult thing to do.
 However it is more important than ever and really just a small intentional step away.
-If you want to improve your health, eat tastier food, cut down on waste, care about your family and the planet and save money, then you need to know what you are eating and start preparing your own food.
+If you want to improve your health, become fitter and stabilise your weight, eat tastier food, cut down on waste, care about the planet and save money, then you need to know what you are eating, cut on or abandon animal protein and start preparing your own food.

 This blog is created to demonstrate to you how easy and gratifying this change can be.
-It will help you cut down on meat and dairy or maybe even (I do hope so) go all the way – forget about the animal protein and adopt whole plant-based food 😉 Furthermore you will be surprised to discover how good a chef you may become for yourself, your family and friends if you are willing to roll up your sleeves.
+It will help you reduce meat and dairy intake or maybe even (I do hope so) go all the way – forget about the animal protein and adopt whole plant-based food 😉 Furthermore you will be surprised to discover how good a chef you may become for yourself, your family and friends if you are willing to roll up your sleeves.
 Just give it a try.

 Useful info and simple tasty plant-based recipes inside.